 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Microsoft reported total carbon emissions of approximately 17,162,000,000 kg CO2e, with emissions distributed across various scopes: 144,960,000 kg CO2e from Scope 1, 393,134,000 kg CO2e from Scope 2, and a significant 16,624,000,000 kg CO2e from Scope 3.
-This reflects a continued commitment to reducing its carbon footprint, with a target to achieve carbon negativity by 2030.
-Microsoft has set ambitious reduction goals, aiming to cut its Scope 1 and 2 emissions to near zero by the mid-2020s and to reduce Scope 3 emissions by more than half by 2030.
-Specifically, the company plans to reduce Scope 3 emissions intensity per unit of revenue by 30% from a 2017 baseline.
-Additionally, Microsoft is committed to sourcing 100% renewable electricity through 2030.
-The company’s long-term strategy includes a commitment to remove more carbon than it emits by 2030 and to achieve zero carbon emissions and waste by the same year.
-By 2050, Microsoft aims to remove from the atmosphere all the carbon it has emitted since its founding in 1975.
-Overall, Microsoft’s climate commitments are aligned with industry standards and reflect a proactive approach to addressing climate change, positioning the company as a leader in sustainability within the technology sector.
+In 2023, Microsoft reported total carbon emissions of approximately 16,935,000,000 kg CO2e, with emissions distributed across various scopes: 144,960,000 kg CO2e (Scope 1), 393,134,000 kg CO2e (Scope 2), and 16,397,000,000 kg CO2e (Scope 3).
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions to near zero by 2025 and to cut its Scope 3 emissions by more than half by 2030.
+Specifically, Microsoft targets a 50% reduction in Scope 3 emissions from a 2017 baseline by 2030, while also committing to source 100% renewable electricity through 2030.
+Additionally, Microsoft has pledged to be carbon negative by 2030, meaning it will remove more carbon from the atmosphere than it emits.
+By 2050, the company aims to eliminate all historical emissions since its founding in 1975.
+These commitments reflect Microsoft's dedication to sustainability and its proactive approach to addressing climate change, positioning it as a leader in the technology sector's environmental efforts.

 Access structured emissions data, company-specific emission factors, and source documents